Primary Mathematics Specialist with QTS PGCE

 Want to boost or refresh your subject knowledge in mathematics?
 Our free subject knowledge enhancement course, tailored to your individual needs, will prepare you for teaching the conceptual and applied aspects of biology effectively to learners aged 5-11 years.

 What you'll study

 The course is made up of four key elements.
 The first is academic study at Masters level.
-This will teach you vital academic and professional skills for teaching and analysing contemporary issues in primary education.
+This will teach you vital academic and professional skills for teaching and exploring the principles of learning and curriculum design.
+You will develop your knowledge of evidence-informed practice, which you will be able to apply to your development as a teacher.
 You’ll also get to work on your specialist knowledge of primary mathematics.

 The next element is the development of professional curriculum subject knowledge.
 You’ll learn how to make sure children progress with, and enjoy, their learning, become familiar with the National Curriculum for England, and develop approaches for teaching each subject.
 Teaching workshops will boost your confidence in managing classrooms.

 You’ll develop subject and teaching knowledge through professional placements.
 This is essential for achieving qualified teacher status, and will allow you to spend a significant amount of time in schools and other educational settings.
-You’ll also collaborate with peers and tutors through online study.
+You’ll also collaborate within your community of peers and tutors through online study.
 Finally, there’s the mathematics conferences element.
 You’ll attend events (sometimes scheduled at weekends) and engage with international and historical perspectives of teaching primary mathematics.

 Compulsory modules:Expand all

 Your learning experience will include lectures, seminars, workshop sessions and tutorials delivered using a hybrid blend of on-campus and online teaching.
 Independent study will be supported by materials provided through the virtual learning environment using a range of online teaching tools and applications.
 Your university-based experiences will be underpinned by reference to current research.